vikramvi/qa-web-template/README.md

 2. https://github.com/rest-assured/rest-assured/wiki/Usage

 Tips:
-1. Don't hard-code any locator and driver paths.
+1. Try not to hard-code any locator and driver paths ;)

 ## How to customize this project